DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
 #sense_resistor:
 #   The resistance (in ohms) of the motor sense resistor.
-This
-#   parameter must be provided.
+Overwrites
+#   value defined by stepstick_type.
+The default is 0.110 ohms.
+#stepstick_type:
+#   Here, you will input the name of your stepper driver.
+This is used
+#   to define a more accurate max current, and also the proper sense
+#   resistor value. sense_resistor config entry overwrites a sense
+#   resistor value defined by this entry.
+#   (See the Stepstick_Types.md document for more details on each driver)
 #idle_current_percent: 100
 #   The percentage of the run_current the stepper driver will be
 #   lowered to when the idle timeout expires (you need to set up the